shaneagibson/primer/README.md

 primer
 ======

-Inspired by mockito, primer is a test utility for SOA projects, which allows the priming of RESTful resources though a simple java API.
+Primer is a test utility for SOA projects, which allows the priming of RESTful resources though a simple java API.

 Primer allows you to create prime instances one of two ways, both of which will be familiar to users of mockito:

-    @Primer(contextPath = "/account", port = 9011)
+    @Primable(contextPath = "/account", port = 9011)
-    private Primable accountService;
+    private Primer accountService;

-    @Primer(contextPath = "/exchangerate", port = 9010)
+    @Primable(contextPath = "/exchangerate", port = 9010)
-    private Primable exchangeRateService;
+    private Primer exchangeRateService;

     @Before
     public void setUp() {